 - Photo displays

-Depending on these factors and how many people will be attending services prices can quickly add up.
+Depending on these factors and how many people will be attending services, prices quickly add up.
 So, it’s important to plan ahead accordingly if you want to keep costs down while still honoring your loved one properly.

-Be sure to ask about these upfront so you know exactly what kind of expenses you should expect when making arrangements with a particular provider beforehand in order to avoid any unexpected surprises later on down the line.
+Be sure to ask about these upfront so you know exactly what kind of expenses you should expect when making arrangements with a particular provider, in order to avoid any unexpected surprises later on down the line.

 It is important to consider the various factors that affect the cost of a funeral when planning for end-of-life expenses.

 Key Takeaway: When planning a funeral, it is important to consider the cost of numerous factors.